 Wisconsin requires voter registration prior to a person being allowed to vote.

-- At the Polling Place on Election Day.
+- At your polling location on Election Day.

 How to register: